rfo909/CFT/doc/Reference.md

 ### Force as external

-For commands that are confused with CFT script or shell-like commands, we can *force* them into running as external programs, by prefixing the line with a <TAB>, so that that what follows should be Linux or Powershell command.
+For commands that are confused with CFT script or shell-like commands, we can *force* them into running as external programs, by prefixing the line with a TAB, so that that what follows should be Linux or Powershell command.

 ```
 ls              # CFT shell-command "ls"
-(TAB)ls         # Underlying OS "ls" command
+<TAB>ls         # Underlying OS "ls" command
 ```

 ### Parameters